VishalHaswani/Competitive-Coding-Logs/README.md

 # Competitive Coding Logs
 Hey guys!
 Welcome to my competitive coding journy.
-Starting it mid-way of my preperation, let's see where the problem solving world takes me.
+Starting it mid-way of my preperation, let's see how far can I travel on this path.

 ## Other profiles
 Clist.by : https://clist.by/coder/VishalHaswani/ (Only contest performaces can be found here)